Home » Guides » Reviews » Review: JET JWP-13BT

 Alternatives to the JET JWP-13BT

-Dewalt DWS-735X: This planer doesn’t feature the individual blades, but offers:
+Dewalt DWS-735X: This planer doesn’t feature the individual blades but offers:

-• A price around $200 less
+• A price of around $200 less

-• Construction grade outer casing
+• Construction-grade outer casing

 • Three blades